mvelosop/blog/content/posts/how-does-a-bot-builder-v4-bot-work/index.md

 But, in this case it's the **replies** that convey the important information back to the user.

+By the way, those replies are just simple independent requests from the bot adapter to the Bot Service (actually to the `ServiceUrl` from the `ConversationReference`).

-It's important to keep in mind that the adapter has constant communication with the Bot Service, so it can send a message to the user at any time, without the need for an initial request.
+It's important to keep in mind that the adapter can send a message through the Bot Service at any time, without the need for an initial request, as long as it has some key data from `ConversationReference`.

 ## The simplest Web API bot